code4recovery/wagtail-meeting-guide/README.md

 ## Pre-Requisites

 Using this package requires both the Wagtail CMS and Django.
 Wagtail and Django are fantastic for running your website, but require a developer.
-If you are new to Django and Wagtail, I would recommend going through both the [Django](https://docs.djangoproject.com/en/dev/intro/tutorial01/) and [Wagtail](http://docs.wagtail.io/en/v2.4/getting_started/tutorial.html) tutorials.
+If you are new, I would recommend going through both the [Django](https://docs.djangoproject.com/en/dev/intro/tutorial01/) and [Wagtail](http://docs.wagtail.io/en/v2.4/getting_started/tutorial.html) tutorials before trying to use this package.

 ## Installation to Your Django Project